-The Kitiki Industrial Tumbler Kit is generally used for polishing jewellery and metals, although it has other applicatons.
-It's popular for putting a lustre on silver and anything made from Art Clay metal clays and PMC silver clays.
+The Industrial Tumbler Kit is generally used for polishing jewellery and metals, although it has other applicatons.
+It's ideal for putting a lustre on gold, silver, and pieces made from Art Clay metal clays and PMC silver clays.
 The large diameter drum is ideal for bangles, necklaces, torcs, and broaches, or just for more pieces at a time.

-The kit comprises a motor base, a 2000cc rubber drum with internal vanes, 1500gms of mixed-shape corrosion-resistant, stainless steel shot, and 225cc of barrelling compound to keep the drum, the shot, and your work clean.
-1500gms of media is right for the drum size: 1000gms isn't enough.
+The kit comprises a motor base, a 2000cc rubber drum with internal vanes, 1000gms of mixed-shape corrosion-resistant stainless-steel shot, and 225cc of barrelling compound to keep the drum, the shot, and your work clean.

 Tumblers and polishers can be used to refine, matte, or gloss the surface on brass, bronze, cartridge shells, castings, coins, copper, fashion accessories, fingerprint keepsakes, glass, gold, gun components, jewellery, keys, metals, minerals, model parts, rocks, shells, silver, small treasures, and stones.
 And there are diverse archeological, engineering, geological, hobby, and industrial applications.